Hands-on Gear Review

 Compare hardshell jacket ratings side-by-side >

-Pros: Excellent crossover hand pockets, 2 large interior zippered mesh pockets provide lots of storage and allow you to see inside.
+Pros: Crossover chest pockets, 2 large interior zippered mesh pockets provide lots of storage, relatively inexpensive.

 Best Uses: Ice and alpine climbing.